adrialemany/audio-device-manager/README.md

-# GNOME Shell Audio Device Chooser Extension
+# GNOME Shell Audio Device Manager Extension

 ## What it does